looker/lookerbot/README.md

 5. Set the URL to wherever you have your bot server hosted.
 The path to the slash command endpoint is `/slack/receive`, so if your bot is hosted at `https://example.com`, the URL would be `https://example.com/slack/receive`.
 6. You'll need to copy the token provided when you created the slash command and set the `SLACK_SLASH_COMMAND_TOKEN` variable with it for the bot to accept slash commands.

+Directions for creating slash commands [can be found in Looker Discourse](https://discourse.looker.com/t/using-lookerbot-for-slack/2302)

 ### Data Access

 We suggest creating a Looker API user specifically for the Slack bot, and using that user's API credentials.
 It's worth remembering that _everyone who can talk to your Slack bot has the permissions of this user_.
 If there's data you don't want people to access via Slack, ensure that user cannot access it using Looker's permissioning mechanisms.